A Radar-Based Hail Climatology of Australia: National Climatology

 The final result presented in this section concerns the seasonality of the Australian hail climatology.
 Fig.\ \ref{monthly} presents interpolated monthly hail frequencies, calculated using normalized months to ensure an even sample size for each month.
 Segmenting the historical archive in this manner naturally limits the data available for each interpolation, potentially challenging our assumption that the observed data are a sufficiently representative sample of the actual climatological hail frequency.
 These limitations can lead to ``patchy'' hail frequencies for months such as November and February (Figs.\ \ref{monthly}e and \ref{monthly}h, respectively), which appear to be affected by climatological anomalies that arise due to the limited duration of the archive.
 We proceed in discussing the seasonal climatology with these limitations in mind.

 While some hail activity is observed on the east coast as early as September, the hail season begins in earnest in October.
-Early season events are mostly concentrated in southern Queensland and progressively migrate south as the season advances.
-Note that the gap observed between Brisbane and Sydney in December and January likely reflects the lack of radar observations in the region (Fig. \ref{interp_freq}a).
+Early season events are mostly concentrated in southern Queensland and progressively move south as the season advances.
+Note that the gap observed between Brisbane and Sydney in December and January likely reflects the lack of radar observations in the region (Fig.\ \ref{interp_freq}a).
 By February, the East coast hail frequency maximum has shifted south to around Sydney, showing a steady poleward trend in the intervening months.
 This aligns with global satellite observations made by \citet{Zhou21}, who suggested that the poleward shift coincides with increases in temperature and moisture at higher latitudes throughout the summer.
-Locally, \citet{Allen14} and \citet{Warren20} showed how these effects lead to a poleward shift in instability as the Austral summer progresses, particularly along the east coast, where easterly troughs are a common source of moisture.
-Conversely, the observed decrease in hailstorms as summer progresses in southern Queensland and northern NSW may be linked to a reduction in these systems, along with other favorable synoptic setups such as southerly air mass changes \citep{Soderholm19}.
-This, along with the weakening of lapse rates in the absence of favorable upper-level support in late summer, results in an overall reduction in hail-producing instability/shear environments compared to Sydney \citep{Allen14, Warren20}.
+Locally, \citet{Allen14} and \citet{Warren20} showed how these effects lead to a poleward shift in instability as the Austral summer progresses, particularly along the east coast.
+Conversely, the weakening of lapse rates in the absence of favorable upper-level support results in an overall reduction in hail-producing instability/shear environments in Queensland as the summer progresses \citep{Allen14, Warren20}.
+As a result, the seasonal cycle is comparatively broader and later in NSW (November--March), a finding that is also reflected in hail reports from greater Sydney \citep[][]{Schuster05}.